Daria-Kot/Daria-Kot.github.io/content/projects/project2/index.md

 - Calculated pitch and roll using acceleration data
 - Performed frequency spectrum analysis to determine a 10Hz cutoff for low-pass filtering, reducing noise in accelerometer data
 - Derived pitch, roll, and yaw from gyroscope data
-- Applied complementary filter to combine gyroscope and acceleromater data to acheive stability and accuracy in data
+- Applied complementary filter to combine gyroscope and accelerometer data to achieve stability and accuracy in data
 - Designed a loop to collect and process IMU data efficiently
 <img src="/files/project2 media/unfiltered pitch.png" alt="Alt text" style="display:block;">
 <figcaption>Unfiltered gyroscope pitch data</figcaption>